microsoft/vscode-docs/docs/java/java-debugging.md

 ### User Settings

-- `java.debug.logLevel`: minimum level of debugger logs that are sent to VS Code, defaults to `warn`.
+- `java.debug.logLevel` - Minimum level of debugger logs that are sent to VS Code, defaults to `warn`.
-- `java.debug.settings.showHex`: show numbers in hex format in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showHex` - Show numbers in hex format in in the **VARIABLES** view, defaults to `false`.
-- `java.debug.settings.showStaticVariables`: show static variables in "Variables" viewlet, defaults to `true`.
+- `java.debug.settings.showStaticVariables` - Show static variables in in the **VARIABLES** view, defaults to `true`.
-- `java.debug.settings.showQualifiedNames`: show fully qualified class names in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showQualifiedNames` - Show fully qualified class names in in the **VARIABLES** view, defaults to `false`.
-- `java.debug.settings.maxStringLength`: the maximum length of string displayed in "Variables" or "Debug Console" viewlet, the string longer than this length will be trimmed, defaults to `0` which means no trim is performed.
+- `java.debug.settings.maxStringLength` - Maximum length of strings displayed in the **VARIABLES** view or Debug Console.
+Strings longer than this length will be trimmed.
+Default is `0` which means no trim is performed.
-- `java.debug.settings.enableHotCodeReplace`: enable hot code replace for Java code.
+- `java.debug.settings.enableHotCodeReplace` - Enable hot code replacement for Java code.
 Make sure the auto build is not disabled for [VSCode Java](https://github.com/redhat-developer/vscode-java).
 See the [wiki page](https://github.com/Microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.

 ## Feedback and Questions